 - Star anise

 Okay, so we know what masala chai is.
-But how does one turns it into a latte?
+But how does one turn it into a latte?

 Pretty simple, actually.

 You just have to use steamed milk to make masala chai.
 Then, top the drink with a nice layer of foam, as you would a real latte.